 He is one of the founders and president of Christians in Photojournalism.

 Trillia Newbell is the author of the kids’ books Creative God, Colorful Us and God’s Very Good Idea, a Bible study on Hebrews 11, A Great Cloud of Witnesses, and a Bible study on Romans 8, If God Is For Us, as well as the books Sacred Endurance: Finding Grace and Strength for a Lasting Faith, Enjoy: Finding the Freedom to Delight Daily in God’s Good Gifts (2016), Fear and Faith: Finding the Peace Your Heart Craves (2015) and United: Captured by God’s Vision for Diversity (2014).
 Her writings on issues of faith, family, and diversity have been published in the Knoxville News-Sentinel, Desiring God, True Woman, Christianity Today, The Gospel Coalition, and more.
 She was also a commentator for World Radio (a sister platform for World Magazine).
 She has spoken at numerous conferences, churches, women’s retreats, colleges and seminaries, including True Woman, The Gospel Coalition Women’s conference, Southeastern Theological Seminary, and more.
-She spent seven years serving as the Director of Community Outreach for the Ethics and Religious Liberty Commission for the Southern Baptist Convention.
-She is currently an acquisitions editor for Moody Publishers.
+She spent eight years serving as the Director of Community Outreach for the Ethics and Religious Liberty Commission for the Southern Baptist Convention.
+She is currently Director of Acquisitions for Moody Publishers.

 Ron Hunter Jr., Ph.D. is the executive director and CEO of Randall House Publishing for the past 18 years.
 Dr. Hunter’s doctorate is in the field of leadership with a core of business from the Cook School of Leadership at Dallas Baptist University.
 Earlier he graduated from the University of Colorado, a top 25 school in the field of non-profit management, with his masters in public administration.
 He wrote curriculum for the masters in the leadership program at Dallas Baptist University where he is an adjunct professor teaching both leadership and family ministry, also at a Master’s level.
 Within his expertise, he has been a sought after speaker and consultant for organizations like the U.S. Army, Hasbro, the University of Alabama, Americare, The Gideon’s International, Orange County Public Schools, and numerous churches and other nonprofit organizations.
 Dr. Hunter has written policy, taught policy, and been part of board development for several organizations.
 He has written over 70 articles for various magazines and authored or helped author four books, Toy Box Leadership, from Thomas Nelson, Youth Ministry in the 21st Century – 5 Views, from Baker Academic, The DNA of D6: Building Blocks of Generational Discipleship and Recalibrate: A New Measure for Family Ministry from Randall House.